-- July 1997 - Ran first (ever) raft and commercial descent of the Yukon Territory's Primrose River (Expedition leader, Eric Hertz).
+- July 1997 - Ran first raft descent of the Yukon Territory's Primrose River (Expedition leader, Eric Hertz).

 - Aug.
 1997 -Begin running commercial clients on Tibet's upper Yangtze River

-- April 1998 - Earth River partner, Robert Currie Sr. takes two van loads of local Futaleufu farmers on week long trip to visit the Bio Bio River River dam site to show them what could happen to their river and valley.
+- April 1998 - Earth River takes two van loads of local Futaleufu farmers on week long trip to visit the Bio Bio River River dam site to show them what could happen to their river and valley.
 Some of people are reduced to tears when they see the destruction.

 - July 1998 - Sunday Boston Globe features Earth River on the Futaleufu (see Futaleufu library).